Teleportation-based squeezer for bosonic cluster states: Teleportation-based squeezer

-where the particular characteristic functions are given by (\ref{eq:chars}).
 The minimum of the Wigner function is relevant only for a single photon state, where it can be used to determine non-Gaussianity.
 Thanks to the symmetry of the state, the minimum is the value of the Wigner function at the origin, $W(0,0)$.
 This can be numerically obtained from Eq. \eqref{eq:convolution}.